martinr9315/gpt-sticker-selection/README.md

 - Ensure outputs are non-repetitive, especially for similar themes.

-Alternate models that could be used -- other than OpenAI models?
+TODO: alternate models that could be used -- other than OpenAI models?

 ## Limitations